Jet4you: Takeover by TUI

 On 17 June 2008, it was announced that TUI Travel had taken 100% ownership of the airline, and on 18 July 2009, TUI Travel signed a letter of intent to sell a majority stake in Jet4you to Royal Air Maroc.

 Jet4you adopted the IATA code 8J from the now defunct Russian airline Komiinteravia.
 (This code was subsequently removed from Jet4you and assigned to Línea Aérea EcoJet S.A.)

 On 10 January 2012, it was announced that Jet4you would be completely integrated into the Belgian company Jetairfly (now called TUI fly Belgium).
 Jetairfly took over all aircraft, personnel and routes from Jet4you.
 The integration into Jetairfly was finalised in 2012, and all operations transferred in April 2012.
 All aircraft are now in Jetairfly colours, and all flights are booked through Jetairfly.

-Destinations

 Fleet

 Jet4You ceased operations in 2011, and merged with Jetairfly.
 For some other fleet information, see JetairFly's fleet.